timlichtenberg/2stage_scripts_data/README.md

     ├── migration_tracks.py             # Code to calculate planetary orbital migration

-## External heating effects on planetesimals
+## External planetesimal heating: simulation code & data

-The data files for migration simulations are in:
+The data files for external heating effects are in:

     .
     ├── /data